geobrauer/tapdb/README.md

 It is meant to provide flashcard functionality while allowing the source data to be reliably stored, updated, and analyzed using standard database practices.
 This addresses a shortcoming of the common flashcard program Anki, in which the flashcard data is stored in a walled-garden database that can't reliably be analyzed or exported.
 (For example, Anki will only export data to a tab-separated .txt file from which either all formatting has been stripped or which is riddled with HTML).

-The initial screen allows the database to be queried using normal SQL syntax, as shown below.
+The initial window allows the database to be queried using normal SQL syntax, as shown below.
 The first column named with `select` becomes the "front" side of the flashcard; subsequent selected columns (up to 3) will be shown as the "back" side, under a line.

 <img width="282" height="274" alt="initial" src="https://github.com/user-attachments/assets/11933730-8988-4ad3-ba70-5996f3b9c733" />